Wilma J. Smith, 84 - News Break

 Wilma J. Smith, 84

-Wilma J. Smith, 84, of Gilman, IA passed away Sunday, June 20, 2021 at UnityPoint Hospital in Marshalltown, IA.
+Wilma J. Smith, 84, of Marshalltown, IA passed away Sunday, June 20, 2021 at UnityPoint Hospital in Marshalltown.
 Graveside services will be 11:15 a.m., Thursday, June 24, 2021, at Rose Hill Memorial Gardens in Marshalltown.
 Visitation will be 9:30 a.m. – 11:00 a.m., Thursday, June 24, 2021, at Anderson Funeral Homes in Marshalltown.
 Interment will take place at the Rose Hill Memorial Gardens in Marshalltown.
 Online condolences may be sent to www.andersonfhs.com.www.timesrepublican.com